 A 1970s kitchen may have metal cabinets that can be painted and decorated to be part of a fiesta theme.
 Choose themes that are close to the homeowners heart for the best results.

 For a modern look, you can paint the whole kitchen white (including the floor) and use burnished metal cabinet hardware.
 There are some gorgeous Kohler faucets that look perfect for this type of look.
+There are many ways to refresh kitchen walls on a budget.

 How to Decorate the Food Preparation Area